-Pulse-echo Ultrasound:
+Pulse-echo Ultrasound

-Bone Index Finland, Ltd. received Section 510(k) approval from the FDA in May 2016 for Bindex BI-100 and Bindex BI-2 in January 2017.
-Bindex is a handheld pulse-echo ultrasound device used to measure apparent cortical bone thickness at the proximal tibia, to aid the physician in the diagnosis of osteoporosis.
-Use of pulse-echo ultrasonometry is being promoted as a cost-effective screening option to determine appropriateness for DXA measurement.
+The use of pulse-echo ultrasonometry is being promoted as a cost-effective screening option to determine appropriateness for DXA measurement.
 There is limited research, and no randomized, controlled trials, demonstrating the effectiveness of pulse-echo ultrasound as compared to DXA.